AutoDecider

 $13,275

-Repairing usually makes more sense when the repair cost is well below the cost of replacing the car, the vehicle still fits your needs, and a mechanic believes the repair solves the main problem.
+Repairing usually makes more sense when the repair cost is meaningfully lower than the cost of replacing the vehicle, the car still fits your needs, and a mechanic believes the repair addresses the main issue.

-It also helps if you can avoid taking on a new loan.
-Even a modest replacement can create years of payments, higher insurance, and additional fees.
+It also helps if the repair lets you avoid taking on a new loan.
+Even a modest replacement vehicle can create years of payments, higher insurance costs, registration fees, and transaction costs.

 Assumptions used